 7. First brought to the US in the 1950’s.

 Luna is the smallest goat here at Binder Park Zoo.
-She is all black and is the only female black goat.
+She is the only completely black female goat.
 She enjoys interacting with the public and snuggling up to her brother, Remus.
-While Luna loves to be brushed or petted by the guests, she is typically shy around her keepers.
+While Luna loves to be brushed or petted by the guests, she remains somewhat shy around her keepers.

 Remus is mostly black with a white stripe down both of his back legs, a white tail, and one horn that curves outward.
-Remus is one of our most curious goats and if anything is left within reach of him, he will undoubtedly check it out.
-He is friendly with most of the other goats as well as humans, and he loves to scratch his head on his keepers’ radio antennas.
+Remus is one of our most curious goats and if anything interesting is within his reach, he will surely check it out.
+He is friendly with most of the other goats as well as humans, and he loves to scratch his head on the antenna of his keepers’ walkie-talkies.

-Hagrid is our largest goat, which is because he is half Nubian.
-He is dark brown and has black, white, and tan markings on his face.
-He also has two scurs, which are incompletely-developed horn growths.
-Hagrid loves the petting zoo food that visitors can feed to the goats, and can often be found at the front of the fence near the dispensers.
-When he isn’t eating, he enjoys hanging out with his best friend, Severus.
+Hagrid is our largest goat, which is because he is part Nubian.
+Dark brown, black and white, Hagrid has tan markings on his face.
+He also has two scurs - under-developed horn growths.
+Hagrid is very food-motivated and loves to eat the goat feed from guests – he is usually first in line if that possibility exists!
+When he isn’t eating, Hagrid enjoys hanging out with his best buddy, Severus.